onera/acetone/README.md

 The corresponding package is named [acetone-nnet](https://pypi.org/project/acetone-nnet/).

-The folder [tests/examples](./tests/examples/) give examples on how to use the main functionnalities of the package (code generation and debug mode)
+The folder [tests/](./tests/) give examples on how to use the main functionalities of the package (code generation and debug mode).

-The folder [tests/check_installation](./tests/check_installation/) give a file with a few quick test checking some main, functionalities of the package, as an quick verification of the installation.
+The folder [tests/check_installation](./tests/check_installation/) provides a sample script with a few quick checks and samples for the main functionalities of the package.
+It provides a quick verification of the installation.

 ## Code architecture